public final class LatestValuesPeriod extends Period implements java.io.Serializable

 effectively an upper bound: if there isn't enough good data to

-specified, the API will
+cover the numberOfValues specified, the API will

-assemble and return what it can.java.lang.IllegalArgumentException
+assemble and return what it can.java.lang.IllegalArgumentException - if numberOfValues is less

-than or equal to zero.public LatestValuesPeriod withMinimumNumberOfValues(int minimumNumberOfValues)
+than 1.public LatestValuesPeriod withMinimumNumberOfValues(int minimumNumberOfValues)

-, but also specifying
+numberOfValues() as this, but also specifying

 required.